FREE SHIPPING ON ORDERS OVER $50

 Tyrosine supplements are usually taken at doses as high as 500-2000 mg.
 The best result comes when these are taken 3-60 minutes before working out.

 If you are taking L-tyrosine to improve mental performance or to enhance cognitive flexibility you can take slightly different doses.
 Mental acuity can be gained with 45-68 mg per pound of body weight.
-If you weigh 150 pounds, and L-tyrosine supplement of 7- 10 grams per day is plenty.
+If you weigh 150 pounds, an L-tyrosine supplement of 7- 10 grams per day is plenty.

 A general breakdown of dosage for specific purposes is below: